Fasteners

 coupling agent

-A compound that assists in the bond between two adherents.
+A compound that improves the bond between two adherents.
 Coupling agents can be used to pretreat surfaces before an adhesive is applied.

 cracked welds

-A visible fracture or point of separation in the surface of the weld.
-Cracked welds must be repaired, or the part must be discarded.
+A visible fracture or point of separation in the surface of a weld.
+Cracked welds must be repaired or the welded part must be discarded.

 curing